Exbexz/PixelArt-GAN/README.md

 ## Overview

 PixelArtGAN is a project that utilizes a Deep Convolutional Generative Adversarial Network (DCGAN) to generate pixel art characters.
-The model is designed to create diverse pixel characters belonging to three classes: humanoid, monsters, and animals.
+The model is designed to create diverse pixel characters belonging to three classes: characters, monsters, and animals.
 The implementation is based on TensorFlow and Keras.
 <br>

 ## Introduction

 Generative Adversarial Networks (GANs) have shown remarkable success in generating realistic content across various domains.
-PixelArtGAN focuses on the creative task of generating pixel art characters, with a particular emphasis on humanoid, monsters, and animals.
+PixelArtGAN focuses on the creative task of generating pixel art characters, with a particular emphasis on characters, monsters, and animals.
 The project demonstrates the application of a DCGAN architecture to produce pixel characters based on a dataset of 16x16 pixel images.

 ## Features

 - DCGAN architecture for pixel character generation.
-- Three classes: humanoid, monsters, and animals.
+- Three classes: characters, monsters, and animals.
 - Training process with detailed model architecture and data preprocessing.
 - Results and evaluations of the generated pixel characters.